 It is perfectly human that when someone important dies we start thinking about it.
 And sooner or later all kinds of theories come out about what happened especially if they are supported by ”proofs” that came from different sources than the ones officially recognized.

 It is perfectly normal that we want our heroes to be a little superhuman and unmistakable so usually, the simplest and easiest explanation is simply not enough.
 We start searching for the ”truth” or ”our truth” that mostly has no connection with reality.

-One of that moments happened on May 1st 1994.
+One of those moments happened on May 1st, 1994.
 Result of unpredictable circumstances and unlucky actions caused the death of one of the greatest drivers of that era Ayrton Senna.
 Moments after the tragic impact lots of people started talking about more or less confirmed sources about what ”really” happened and what was the ”real” cause of the accident.
-There were theories that are still alive today that Ayrton was under heavy psychologial stress after the death of Ronald Ratzenberger and personal love issues.
+There were theories that are still alive today that Ayrton was under heavy psychological stress after the death of Ronald Ratzenberger and personal love issues.
 But let’s be serious for a moment.
-Do we really believe that such a great racing driver, a three time Formula one world champion wasn’t mentally strong enough to overcome that?
-I am sure that when he put his racing helmet on he left his problems behind.
+Do we really believe that such a great racing driver, a three-time Formula One world champion wasn’t mentally strong enough to overcome that?
+I am sure that when he put his racing helmet on the left his problems behind.
 Even if they didn’t share much time together, the death of a fellow colleague driver was more of a motivation for winning than a death premonition.

 Here I think it is right to mention the words of the closest person to Ayrton in that race and who should know the situation best, his team mate Damon Hill who said that it was a driving mistake and not a strange conspiracy.
 I hope we all agree about Ayrton Senna being an extraordinary human being and driver however he was not a mythological god.
 Maybe he really did a mistake and in combination with an unpredictable and nervous racing car, Ayrton Senna found himself in a situation that even he was not able to solve.